jonegil/gui-with-gio/teleprompter/index.md

 ## Goals

-This project continues from the [egg timer](../egg_timer/).
-That was a good start, but we're not done.
-Especially we should look closer into how to react to user input from mouse and keyboard.
+This project continues where the [egg timer](../egg_timer/) leaves off.
+The timer was a good start and gave us the foundation to build an app.
+Hence those details won't be repeated here.
+But we're not done.
+Especially we should look closer into how to react to user input from mouse and keyboard, and use that do control an animation.

-To keep it interesting but still small it's better to start a new project and investigate more features in Gio:
+For learning it's best with a small codebase.
+That way it's easier to get an overview.
+Still it should have many novel and interesting pieces.
+To achieve that it's best to start a new project and investigate more features in Gio:
  - User input, both **keyboard** and **mouse**
  - Programatic **animation**, using lists
  - Colors and **transparency**